Lectures on LHC Physics: QCD

 The second distribution is a \underline{Gaussian} and the third one we would refer to as a \underline{Breit--Wigner} shape while most other people call it a Cauchy distribution .

 Now, we know everything necessary to compute all Feynman diagrams contributing to muon pair production at a hadron collider.
 Strictly speaking, the two amplitudes interfere, so we end up with three distinct contributions: $\gamma$ exchange, $Z$ exchange and the $\gamma -Z$ interference terms.
-They have the properties \begin{itemize} \item[--] for small energies the $\gamma$ contribution dominates and can be linked to $R$. \item[--] on the $Z$ pole the rate is regularized by the $Z$ width and $Z$ contribution dominates over the photon. \item[--] in the tails of the Breit-Wigner distribution we expect $Z - \gamma$ interference. \item[--] for large energies we are again dominated by the photon channel. \item[--] quantum effects allow unstable particles like the $Z$ to decay off-shell, defining a Breit-Wigner propagator. \item[--] in the limit of vanishing width the $Z$ contribution factorizes into $\sigma \cdot \br$. \end{itemize}
+They have the properties \begin{itemize} \item[--] for small energies the $\gamma$ contribution dominates and can be linked to the $R$ parameter. \item[--] on the $Z$ pole the rate is regularized by the $Z$ width and $Z$ contribution dominates over the photon. \item[--] in the tails of the Breit--Wigner distribution we expect $Z - \gamma$ interference.
+For $m_{\ell \ell} > 120$~GeV the $\gamma$ and $Z$ contributions at the LHC are roughly equal in size. \item[--] for large energies we are again dominated by the photon channel. \item[--] quantum effects allow unstable particles like the $Z$ to decay off--shell, defining a Breit--Wigner propagator. \item[--] in the limit of vanishing width the $Z$ contribution factorizes into $\sigma \cdot \br$. \end{itemize}